nparmhans/Eloquent-JS/jsChallenges/19.nodeJs/README.md

 Write out the content of the responses to each request.

-##Challenge 2: Fixing A Leak http://eloquentjavascript.net/20_node.html#file_server
+##Challenge 2: Fixing A Leak
-For easy remote access to some files, I might get into the habit of having the file server defined in this chapter running on my machine, in the /home/marijn/public directory.
+For easy remote access to some files, I might get into the habit of having the <a href="http://eloquentjavascript.net/20_node.html#file_server">file server</a> defined in this chapter running on my machine, in the /home/marijn/public directory.
 Then, one day, I find that someone has gained access to all the passwords I stored in my browser.

 What happened?